Napo-100/Challenge-One/README.md

-# Code Refactor Starter Code
-# Challenge-One
-# changing the repo
+# Code was Refactored to be more concise and have correct semantic terms